Bavarian Cream Donuts are fried, fluffy donuts filled with the most luxurious Bavarian cream filling and rolled in sugar.

 Poke a Hole

-Use a long, thin object, like a metal straw or a chopstick, to poke a hole in the side of each donut and move it around inside to create space for the filling.
+Use a long, thin object, like a metal straw or a chopstick, to poke a hole in the side of each donut.
+Wiggle it around inside to create space for the filling.

 Fill the Donuts

-Put the filling in a piping bag with any kind of nozzle and gently squeeze the Bavarian cream into the center of the doughnut until it starts to feel heavy.
+Scoop the filling into a piping bag, then gently squeeze the Bavarian cream into the center of the doughnut until it feels heavy.

 Slowly pull the piping bag out of the donut, leaving a little blob of cream showing.